kyma-project/kyma/docs/kyma/03-03-charts.md

 * Manifests are sorted by `Kind`.
 You can find the list and the order of the resources on the Helm [Github](https://github.com/helm/helm/blob/release-3.2/pkg/releaseutil/kind_sorter.go) page.

+* To provide better error handling, Helm validates rendered templates against the Kubernetes OpenAPI schema before they are sent to the Kubernetes API.
+This means any resources that are not aligned with the Kubernetes API docs (e.g. because of unsupported fields) will fail the release.

 ## Glossary

 * **resource** is any document in a chart recognized by Helm.
 This includes manifests, hooks, and notes.